BDChristman/PersonalWebsite/content/authors/admin/_index.md

 ---

-I am an Ecology PhD Candidate in the Biology Department as well as a National Science Foundation Trainee within the Climate Adaptation Science Program at Utah State University.
-Broadly, I am interested in data-driven projects that integrate ecology, modeling, and geospatial analysis.
+I am a Biostatistics and Data Science PhD student in the School of Population Health at the University of Mississippi Medical Center.
+Broadly, I am interested in developing statistical methodologies and assessing health disparities in the southeastern United States.

-My current research evaluates the impact of anthropogenic disturbances on bumble bee diversity, colony growth, and development both on a state and national scale.
-My goal is to produce research that both informs and helps promote positive conservation and management practices.
+My current research focuses on two different topics: youth suicide in Mississippi and indirect treatment comparison.
+Through the youth suicide research, I hope to provide population specific insight on youth suicide and contribute to the implementation of intervention methods to decrease suicide rates in Mississippi.
+Through the indirect treatment comparison research, I hope to further develop the methodological framework for indirectly comparing medications and ultimately help to inform medication prescription decisions.